-Google Summer of Code 2020 - The sample platform / Continuous integration revisited
+Google Summer of Code 2023 - The sample platform / Continuous integration - The final countdown

 Getting started / Requirements

 The Sample Platform is written in Python, so we expect good knowledge of Python.
-The new project is not necessarily python-based, but the choice should be made based on maintainability (unit testing) and availability of third-party API's and libraries.
+Choices for libraries should be made based on maintainability (unit testing) and availability of third-party API's.

 Additional information not necessarily well organized :-)